How to Use Everything in The Get Pregnant Bundle

 1. Prep - Prep begins on Day One of your cycle, the first day of your period.

-- Take your Prenatal Multi, Omega DHA, and calculate your total cycle length so you can determine when you need to begin testing for ovulation in the next phase, Action.
+- Take your prenatal, and calculate your total cycle length so you can determine when you need to begin testing for ovulation in the next phase, Action.

 - This is a good time to read Conception 101, which will give you the biological basics of conception and practical tips to optimize your chances of getting pregnant.